Inotiv

 Validation_Data_Acute_Seizure_Models

 Tau, phosphorylated at residues Ser202/Thr205 (brown), was detected in the hippocampus of a 12-month-old ARTE10 mouse.
-The tissue was counterstained with H&E.
+The mouse brain tissue was counterstained with H&E.

 Validation_Data_Acute_Seizure_Models

-Amyloid plaques (brown) were detected in perfusion-fixed brains from a 12-month-old ARTE10 mouse.
+Amyloid plaques (brown) were detected in a perfusion-fixed brain from a 12-month-old ARTE10 model of Alzheimer's disease.

 JNPL3 mice